ctrlaltf2/lets-play/doc/lp_service_arch.md

 				since that's what most HW encode engines like. for vaapi we can do opencl, for nvenc it can take rgba so we should be fine. for videocore mmal uhh Good Luck

-	- does IPC with letsplayd over QUIC
+	- does IPC with letsplayd over QUIC for local
-		- Video can be done as internal MoQ or maybe a plain quic stream

 - `letsplay_runner_retro` - libretro runner (default)
 	- uses retro_frontend to run cores